Falagard/centauri-game-engine/README.md

 # Centauri Game Engine

-The Centauri Game Engine uses BabylonHx as its rendering engine and adds pathfinding, (and eventually artificial intelligence systems, entity component systems, and more) to create a full game engine.
+The Centauri Game Engine uses BabylonHx as its rendering engine and adds pathfinding, artificial intelligence systems, tweening, physics (and eventually entity component systems, and more) to create a full game engine.

 To get the engine running, we'll install Haxe (a programming language), Lime (a Haxe library that handles cross platform development), Hashlink (a virtual machine) and Centauri Engine.
 We'll also install some dependencies and some editing tools.